 3. The process would be quick—just 45 to 60 minutes all-in.

 We’d like to get this video testimonial complete by the end of next month.
 Can we count you in?”

-However, while it’s important to have these details available, do NOT include them in your initial ask.
+However, while it’s important to have these details available, you should NOT include them in your initial ask.

 So keep your initial ask clean—and save the details for when the customer expresses interest.

-Choose your timing wisely
+3. Choose your timing carefully

 The timing of WHEN to ask a customer for a video testimonial is tricky.